-Some days, it’s just easier to go to a job than to deal with a 5-year-old crying for two hours straight because you won’t buy him a fidget cube he saw in the store a week ago, or to serve on the PTA.
+Some days, it’s just easier to go to a job than to deal with a 7-year-old whining for two hours straight because you won’t let him play video games all night long.
 Being a mom is truly harder than work, and here are 9 hilarious reasons why.

 1. You have to wipe butts.
 At your place of work, have you been tasked with undressing a human being covered in poo in less than 10 minutes, with only 3 and a half baby wipes, without getting it everywhere?
 I hope not.
 But that’s just another day in the life of a mom.
 Not to mention the time one of my boys peed directly into my eyeball while changing him.